mliew21396/remote-work/week-1/cli-exploration/README.md

 - `bank`
 - `vegetarian_burger_joint`

-And in each one `touch` a file called "visited."
+And in each one `touch` a file called "visited." (`touch` creates a new file in the directory).
 Visit each directory using `pushd` and touch a file called `visited`.
 When you're done, change back (`pushd`!) to the `pushd_popd_ville` root and run the script `./head_home`.